Long-term evolution of the neutron rate at the Canfranc Underground Laboratory: Introduction

 Underground (UG) laboratories provide a very-low background environment because the muon flux coming from cosmic rays is largely suppressed by the rock overburden.
 Hence they are well suited to host a vast spectrum of experiments characterized by extremely low event rate, ranging from nuclear astrophysics to astroparticle physics experiments.

-The Canfranc Underground Laboratory (LSC) \cite{Ianni_2016} is located 850 m under the Mount Tobazo in the Aragonese Pyrenees.
+The Canfranc Underground Laboratory (LSC) \cite{Ianni_2016} is located 850 m under the Mount Tobazo in the Aragonese Pyrenees in Spain.
 A recent measurement of the muon flux at LSC indicates a reduction of a factor 10$^5$ in comparison to surface (2500 m.w.e.) \cite{LSC2}.
 LSC hosts a number of experiments investigating fundamental questions of modern physics \cite{LSC_2020}, such as the nature of dark matter (ANAIS~\cite{ANAIS_2019}, ArDM~\cite{ArDM_2017}, TREX-DM~\cite{TREX_2020}), neutrino properties beyond the Standard Model (NEXT~\cite{NEXT_2018}, CROSS~\cite{CROSS_2020}) and the origin of the chemical elements in the Universe (the proposed CUNA project~\cite{CUNA}).

-Neutrons constitute a main limitation for experiments dealing with rare event searches.
+Neutrons constitute a main limitation for experiments dealing with rare-event searches.
 Even if the part of neutron flux produced by cosmic-ray muons is largely suppressed in UG laboratories, natural radioactivity is not.
-Radiogenic neutrons are still produced in the rocks and cavity walls by ($\alpha$,n) reactions, induced by the $\alpha$ radioactivity of the $^{238}$U and $^{232}$Th decay chains on light elements, and spontaneous fission of $^{238}$U. Neutrons have a large penetrability and so they can induce background signals in the detectors.
-For example, the elastic scattering of neutrons can mimic the Weak Interacting Massive Particles (WIMPs) signals, while the inelastic scattering or capture produce $\gamma$ rays which can influence neutrinoless $\beta\beta$ decay searches.
+Radiogenic neutrons still originate in the rocks and cavity walls by ($\alpha$,n) reactions, induced by the $\alpha$ radioactivity of the $^{238}$U and $^{232}$Th decay chains on light elements, and the spontaneous fission of $^{238}$U. Neutrons have a large penetrability because they are not affected by the Coulomb barrier, so they can induce background signals in the detectors.
+For example, the elastic scattering of neutrons can mimic the Weakly Interacting Massive Particles (WIMPs) signals, while the inelastic scattering or neutron-capture processes produce $\gamma$ rays which can influence neutrinoless $\beta\beta$ decay searches.
 Moreover, since the neutron cross section critically depends on neutron energy, a different energy distribution can have a drastic effect on the various experiments.
 Such as, low-energy neutrons constitute a critical background for experiments investigating nucleosynthesis processes \cite{Tain_2016}, while high-energy neutrons affect dark matter experiments since polyethylene and water shields are not capable to moderate them completely \cite{Aprile_2013}.
+A spectroscopic measurement of the neutron rate is therefore crucial.
 Furthermore, information on the long-term behaviour of the neutron background is of relevance for the UG experiments, but poorly known at present.
 A seasonal variation of the neutron rate can be important especially for experiments looking for the annual modulation of dark matter \cite{ANAIS_2019}.